What happens if I give information that is not true?

 - changing information on your Record of Employment

 Penalties for giving false or misleading information can be very serious.
 Here are some of the penalties you could get:

-- You will have to pay back all the EI money you should not have received.
+- You must pay back all of the EI money that you should not have received.

-EI staff can also give you a "notice of violation".
+Service Canada can also give you a “violation”.
 Violations stay on your EI record for 5 years.
-While a violation is on your record, you have to work hundreds of extra hours before you can qualify for a new claim.
+While a violation is on your record, you have to work hundreds of extra hours before you can qualify for EI benefits.